 Mankind’s quest to conquer and create allowed us to evolve from primitive beings into sophisticated humans.
 Unfortunately, it has also led to an increasing level of stress in our lives by allowing us to move and think faster.
 Images of “success” generated through media cause many people to strive for a self-image that compares better to a superhero.
 Quintessential I think that we as a society experience a lot more stress than for example in the 1950s.

 Stress is a natural response that allows us to mobilize energy reserves in order to defend our life.
 This is called a “fight or flight response”.
-It’s a physiological response which was designed to help us out in emergency situations like, for example, attacks from wild animals or famines.
-It was designed as a short-term response as it interferes with our otherwise well maintained physiological balance.
+It’s a physiological response that was designed to help us out in emergency situations like, for example, attacks from wild animals or famines.
+It was designed as a short-term response as it interferes with our otherwise well-maintained physiological balance.

 It is important to understand that the body does not distinguish between what causes stress.
 What this means is that an attack from an animal essentially causes the same physiological response as repeated deadlines or too much coffee.
 It’s all about cortisol, our beloved stress hormone.
 Long-term stress exposure can cause an array of health problems because it interferes with basically every vital function in our body.